istrate/cp4d/OpenShift-and-MongoDB.md

 Create the PerconaServerMongoDBBackup instance and wait until the state is reported as ready.
 ![](https://github.com/stanislawbartkowski/CP4D/blob/main/img/Zrzut%20ekranu%20z%202021-05-06%2000-46-02.png)

-If an error is reported, verify the PerconaServerMongoDBBackup yaml status section. (in the example the status reports success).
+If an error is reported, verify the PerconaServerMongoDBBackup yaml status section. (in this example the status reports success).
 ```
 status:
   completed: '2021-05-05T20:14:07Z'